pixijs/picture/README.md

 ## Heavenly filter feature

 Enables `backdropSampler` uniform in filters, works only if you render stage to renderTexture or you have a filter somewhere in parents.

 Sample DisplacementFilter takes everything from container and applies it as a displacement texture on backdrop.

 [Displacement example](https://pixijs.github.io/examples/#/plugin-picture/displacement.js)

 [Pixelate example](https://pixijs.github.io/examples/#/plugin-picture/pixelate.js)

+## Drawing from main framebuffer

+Since version `3.0.1`, pixi-picture finally does not need filter above it.
+However, that comes with a problem: WebGL main framebuffer is flipped by Y.

+You have to use `backdropSampler_flipY` uniform in your blend filters to transform Y coord in case renderTexture was flipped.

+If specified `useContextAlpha: false` in renderer creation parameters, main framebuffer is RGB and not RGBA, its not possible to `copyTex` it, you will see corresponding warning message in the console.

+When using `MaskFilter` with `maskBefore=true`, input is automatically flipped by Y. This operation is not needed if your base filter does not care about flipping Y, for example `BlurFilter` or `ColorMatrixFilter`.
+In this case, you can specify `maskFilter.safeFlipY=true`, that will turn off extra flipping.

 ## Previous versions